KxSystems/docs/docs/ref/dotq.md

 Syntax: `.Q.ff[x;y]`

+Where

-Where `x` is table to modify, and `y` is a table of columns to add to `x` and set to null, returns `x`, with all new columns in `y`, with values in new columns set to null of the appropriate type.
+-   `x` is table to modify
+-   `y` is a table of columns to add to `x` and set to null

+returns `x`, with all new columns in `y`, with values in new columns set to null of the appropriate type.

 If there is a common column in `x` and `y`, the column from `x` is kept (i.e. it will not null any columns that exist in `x`).